 - Loss of installation housing once your former spouse moves out.
 You will most likely lose your housing within 30 days.

-- Any children you have with a service member may still be eligible for TRICARE benefits until they are 21, or 23 if they are attending college.
+- Any children you have with a service member may still be eligible for TRICARE benefits until they are 21 or 23 if they attend college.

 - You will lose your TRICARE benefits, but you will have the opportunity to buy temporary coverage.